 Belief in the "Priesthood of all Believers" is a mark of all Christian Churches and Churches of Christ.
 Within the churches this belief is referred to as a "mutual ministry."
 Participation by lay people in all aspects of the church's life is a notable feature.
 Lay people conduct the sacraments.
-Women and men are seen as equal by many parts of the family, but others see distinct roles for men and women.
 Despite the emphasis on lay ministry, there exists within the church an employed and trained ministry, though recognition of this varies from a "paid member" to an expectation of special leadership.